Scrub Colours Explained: What Each Colour Means in Healthcare

 Choosing Colours for Your Team

-When selecting scrub colours for your clinic or department, think about both **function and emotion**:
+When selecting scrub colours for your clinic or department, consider function and patient experience:

-- Choose calming colours for high-stress areas like ED and ICU.
+• Environment: Calm colours can suit high-stress areas such as ED and ICU.

-Find the colours that match your role and style — from calming blues to confident blacks.
+Choose colours that match your role, environment and clinic style — from calming blues to confident blacks.

 FAQs